Rather than entering one exam at a time, via manual data entry, you may upload many exams at once using the batch data

 Each record must begin at the first position of a line.

 Each record must have the correct number of data elements; blank data elements must be represented by a null character, not a space.

 Each data element must be positioned in the order specified in the LCSR Data File Layout document.

 If converting to a text file, each data element is separated by the vertical bar character ‘|’; if there is no answer for a data element you should write the ‘|’ character immediately after the previous ‘|’.
 Do not use the SPACE character to substitute for a null value.

-Example: Using the first nine data elements (as listed in the File Layout) as an example, suppose we only have data for Patient first name, Patient last name, Patient Medicare ID, and we do not have the patient’s social security number, then the data should be written as:
+Example: Using the first six data elements (as listed in the File Layout) as an example, suppose we only have data for file version, facility ID and Patient first and last names, and we do not have the exam unique ID or patient middle name, then the data should be written as:

 The LCSR Data File Layout describes the format, valid values, and business rules for each data element.
 Some important guidelines to keep in mind:

 Acceptable values: The LCSR upload process validates values and formats for most data elements.
 Refer to the Valid Values/Format column in the file layout for the acceptable values and data formats.
 For example:

-Patient Social Security Number accepts only nine digits in the nnn-nn-nnnn format.
+Patient Social Security Number accepts nine digits in the nnn-nn-nnnn or nnnnnnnnn formats.

 How Cause of Death was Determined accepts one value, the valid values are 1,2,3,4,5,6, or 8.
 The Mappings/Definitions column lists the options/text for each value.